 The people we support come from all communities across Scotland, as do our volunteers.
 We welcome new volunteers from all backgrounds and languages.

-To ensure we provide the best possible service to people affected by crime, we ask all volunteers to follow our processes.
-This will involve:
+To ensure we provide the best possible service to people affected by crime, we ask all volunteers to follow our recruitment and induction process.
+This involves:

-- Undertaking a Disclosure Scotland check and joining the PVG scheme
+- Undertaking a Disclosure Scotland check and joining the PVG scheme, paid for by VSS

 - Providing two satisfactory references